-As sad as it is, winter is coming and that means homeowners and renters alike have to winterize their homes before temperatures drop.
+As sad as it is, winter is coming and that means if you are a homeowner or a renter, you will have to winterize your home before temperatures drop.
 Fortunately, even if you don’t consider yourself a professional DIYer, there are many projects you can do to prepare your home for the cold months ahead.

 Caulk Your Windows

 Since many of us do not have energy-efficient windows, or storm windows for that matter, air can easily pass through the cracks and edges of your windows, letting out the expensive heat you’re paying for.
 As you won’t be opening these windows anytime soon, a smart and easy winterizing tactic is to caulk.